 Rula Bula, located in the historic Andre building, is cozy and traditional in decor with a gorgeous bar area.
 The name Rula Bula (shorted from “rí rá agus ruaille buaille” in the Irish Gaelic language) translates into uproar and commotion.
 The name was chosen as Tempe is such a lively town.
-With Mill Ave hosting various festivities throughout the year, Rula sees much foot traffic, with everyone stopping by to enjoy the upbeat atmosphere.
+With Mill Ave hosting various festivities throughout the year, Rula sees much foot traffic.

 As for the menu lineup, it’s a mix of new and traditional Irish fare.
 Lots of delicious apps (try the spicy potato balls and Irish nachos!), traditional fare like Shepherds Pie, Bangers N Mash, and Fish n Chips.
 The Irish Mac and cheese is quite delicious.
 The nice thing about Rula is that they offer a great selection of vegetarian alternatives i.e. Vegetarian Shepherd’s Pie.

 If you have a sweet tooth, treat yourself to a Guinness shake (Guinness blended with ice cream and dark/white chocolate sauces).
 Another treat worth splurging on is a Guinness Brownie, featuring triple chocolate and Guinness, served with a scoop of vanilla ice cream.